Murders of Channon Christian and Christopher Newsom: Investigation

 After Christian and Newsom did not show up at the party, the couple's friends began calling and texting them and received no response.
 Later, at around 11:00 pm, two of Newsom's friends went to the apartment where the couple had been kidnapped and found Newsom's truck in the parking lot.
 They were unable to locate Christian's SUV.

 A witness, who worked as a driver for Waste Connections, arrived at work on Chipman Street at around 12:30 am on January 7.
 He noticed that the lights in 2316 Chipman Street were on and that the house seemed busy for the time of night.
 He saw a 4Runner in front of the house with its porch lights on.
 The witness later observed the 4Runner drive slowly by him.
 The car slowed down for about 20 seconds as if the occupants were "checking him out".
 He saw four black men in the car.
 Another witness who lived around one block from 2316 Chipman Street heard three pops from the direction of the train tracks at about 1:45 am.

 Newsom's body was discovered near a set of nearby railroad tracks on January 7 at 12:20 pm by a Norfolk Southern Railroad employee.
-Though there was semen inside of Newsom's body, DNA in the semen had been destroyed by the fire.
+Though there was semen detected on Newsom's body, the DNA had been destroyed by the fire.
 A comforter was wrapped around Newsom's body, and a sweatshirt was wrapped around his head.
 His bare and muddy feet indicated that he had walked barefoot to the area where he was killed.

 On January 7, Christian failed to answer calls from her mother and friend.
 Christian also did not attend work.
 The couple's friends and families tried to find them, checking local hospitals and filing missing person reports.
 Christian's parents requested help from law enforcement but were told that they would have to search themselves.
 They then sought help from Christian's mobile phone provider and learned that her phone had last pinged at a Cherry Street phone tower.
 Christian and Newsom's families and friends searched the Cherry Street area and found Christian's abandoned Toyota 4Runner between 1:30 am and 2:00 am on Monday, January 8.